Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 - Heavier periods or periods that last longer than usual

-These symptoms can also be caused by other conditions.
+Although these symptoms can also be caused by other conditions, it is very important to rule out cervical cancer.
 See your general practitioner (GP) if you are worried or the symptoms are ongoing.
+This is important for anyone with a cervix, whether straight, lesbian, gay, bisexual, transgender or intersex.

 How is cervical cancer diagnosed?